 Watch for your warning signs.
 By the time you feel really tired or sore it's probably too late and you will crash (PEM).
 For me the early signs are tight-skinned, sunburnt feeling on my face, and/or feeling like noises are to loud.
 Pay close attention to your body, brain, and emotions.

 NEVER "PUSH THROUGH".
 Every time you push too hard and crash, you can make yourself worse overall.
 In my case (and many others) a single "push through" took it from a mild case to severe (bedridden).
 You don't want to go there.
 Regular pushing through will generally cause a steady decline.
-There isn't a study on this, but the cfs clinics generally accept it as true, and I have watched many people decline this way in real time, and hear the stories of people who declined this way.
+There isn't a study on this, but the cfs clinics generally accept it as true, and I have watched many people decline this way in real time, and heard the stories of people who declined this way.

 The Spoon theory of energy use says you have a certain amount of "spoons" a day and guides how many "spoons" different tasks take.
 A useful model for thinking about activities.
 It does not talk about spacing those activities out with rest though, which is crucial in ME/CFS.